 If you are reading this article, it is likely that a loved one has died recently and you suspect that they may have held Bitcoins at the time of their passing.
-First of all, I would like to express my sympathies regarding your loss.
+First of all, I would like to express my sympathies for your loss.
 Secondly, I will explain in this tutorial how you can find out if they had any Bitcoins at all.

 So, what is Bitcoin exactly?